cpvrlab/SLProject4/docs/pages/ExampleNodeAnimations.md

 \page example-node-animations Node Animations
-See the appDemoLoadScene function for this scene (SID_AnimationNode) how to create node animations and how to assign them to an SLNode instance.
+See the appDemoLoadScene function in AppDemoLoad.cpp for this scene (SID_AnimationNode) on how to create node animations and how to assign them to an SLNode instance.
-SLAnimation instances are created with the SLAnimationManager.
+SLAnimation instances are created and controlled by the SLAnimManager.
+Its interface is in the menu *Animation*.

 \htmlonly
 <iframe src="https://pallas.ti.bfh.ch/slproject?scene=48" width="960" height="640" frameBorder="0"></iframe>